-If your school or university still is affected by the Covid-19 crisis, we hope this Pro Carton Student Video Award guide will help you work from home.
-Please share this information with the students.
+If your school or university is still affected by the Covid 19 crisis, we hope this Pro Carton Young Designers Award guide will help you work from home.
+Please share this information amongst the students.

 3) Dive into the world of sustainable packaging

 Pro Carton’ members are the biggest companies in Europe producing and converting cartonboard.
 They also publish some great media, such as Inspire magazine, Renewable Future Podcast, Unfolded magazine and Board magazine.
 We offer a wide range of publications on sustainability, consumer behaviour and the benefits of cartonboard packaging, take a look!

 4) Start working on your idea

 Pick up a piece of cartonboard and start working on your first prototype!
 You can even start with a piece of paper or with cartonboard boxes from your groceries at home.
 It’s really as simple as that.
 Maybe your teacher can set up an online group to exchange ideas and discuss issues or even better, arrange Skype/Zoom group calls to discuss and share your designs.
 Luckily we live in a digitalised world that offers many possibilities!

 We are happy to answer any of your questions via email, so don’t hesitate to get in touch!
 There’s also lots of information on our Social Media channels, so keep an eye on them as well.
 In addition, our new Facebook group facilitates the exchange of ideas and questions.

 We hope these steps will help set you on the right path to #pcyda22 – the deadline for submissions is 22 May 2022.